Home - Bookapy Book Preview

 “Then it is settled.
 Send out the kirach messenger birds to our watchers.”

 No other words were said.
-The three others seemingly just faded into the background as they headed back to the wood’s edge to write down the request and send the kirach off to do Firios’ bidding.
-Firios himself remained upon his rock and simply observed the world in all its complexity, waiting for the next traveller of interest to pass.
+The three others seemingly faded into the background as they headed back to the wood’s edge to write down the request and send the kirach off to do Firios’ bidding.
+Firios remained upon his rock and observed the world in all its complexity, waiting for the next traveller of interest to pass.

 “Welcome stranger to the Strutting Cock o’ the Walk,” the barman greeted him, clearing up the mystery of the sign a little.